knapsu/plex-media-player-appimage/README.md

 ## Introduction

-This repository automates building AppImage packages for Plex Media Player application.
+This repository automates building Linux AppImage packages for Plex Media Player application.

-Packages for x86-64 (64-bit Intel/AMD) architecture are generated daily by Travis CI build system and can be downloaded from https://knapsu.eu/plex/.
+Packages for x64 architecture (64-bit AMD or Intel processors) are built daily and can be downloaded from https://knapsu.eu/plex/.

 ## Plex Media Player